metal3-io/metal3-docs/design/metadata-handling.md

   errorMessage: ""
 ```

-The RenderedData will contain the index of this node, and links to the secrets
+The Metal3Data will contain the index of this node, and links to the secrets
-generated and to the Metal3Machine using this RenderedData object.
+generated and to the Metal3Machine using this Metal3Data object.

-If the Template object is updated, the generated secrets will not be
+If the Metal3DataTemplate object is updated, the generated secrets will not be
 updated, to allow for reprovisioning of the nodes in the exact same state as
 they were initially provisioned.
 Hence, to do an update, it is necessary to do
 a rolling upgrade of all nodes.

-The reconciliation of the Template object will also be triggered by
+The reconciliation of the Metal3DataTemplate object will also be triggered by
 changes on Metal3Machines.
 In the case that a Metal3Machine gets modified, if
-the `dataTemplate` references a Template, that *DataClaim* object will be
+the `dataTemplate` references a Metal3DataTemplate, that *Metal3DataClaim*
-reconciled.
+object will be reconciled.
 There will be two cases:

-- An already generated RenderedData object exists for that *DataClaim*.
-If the
+- An already generated Metal3Data object exists for that *Metal3DataClaim*.
+If
-  reference is not in the *DataClaim* object, the reconciler will add it.
-The
+  the reference is not in the *Metal3DataClaim* object, the reconciler will add
-  reconciler will also verify that the required secrets exist.
-If they do
+  it.
+The reconciler will also verify that the required secrets exist.
+If they
-  not, they will be created.
+  do not, they will be created.
-- if no RenderedData exists for that *DataClaim*, then the
+- if no Metal3Data exists for that *Metal3DataClaim*, then the
   reconciler will create one and fill the respective field with the secret name.

-To create a RenderedData object, the *DataClaim* controller will select an
+To create a Metal3Data object, the *Metal3DataClaim* controller will select an
 index for that Metal3Machine.
 The selection happens by selecting the lowest
 available index that is not in use.
 To do that, the controller will list all
-existing RenderedData object linked to this Template and to get the unavailable
+existing Metal3Data object linked to this Metal3DataTemplate and to get the
-indexes.
+unavailable indexes.
 The indexes always start from 0 and increment by 1.
-The lowest
+The
-available index is to be used next.
-The `dataNames` field contains the map of
+lowest available index is to be used next.
+The `dataNames` field contains the
-Metal3Machine to RenderedData and the `indexes` contains the map of allocated
+map of Metal3Machine to Metal3Data and the `indexes` contains the map of
-indexes and claims.
+allocated indexes and claims.

-Once the next lowest available index is found, it will create the RenderedData
+Once the next lowest available index is found, it will create the Metal3Data
 object.
-The name would be a concatenation of the Template name and
+The name would be a concatenation of the Metal3DataTemplate name and
 index.
 Upon conflict, it will fetch again the list to consider the new list of
-RenderedData and try to create the new object with the new index, this will happen
+Metal3Data and try to create the new object with the new index, this will happen
 until the new object is created successfully.
 Upon success, it will render the
 content values, and create the secrets containing the rendered data.
 The
 controller will generate the content based on the `metaData` or `networkData`
-field of the Template Specs.
-The *ready* field in *renderedData* will then be
+field of the Metal3DataTemplate Specs.
+The *ready* field in *renderedData* will
-set accordingly.
-If any error happens during the rendering, an error message
+then be set accordingly.
+If any error happens during the rendering, an error
-will be added.
+message will be added.

 ### The generated secrets